jinxedbuffer/cfkit/README.md

 # cfkit

-cfkit is a CLI tool leveraging Codeforces API.
+cfkit is a CLI tool for competitive programming leveraging Codeforces API.

 ## Table of Contents
 - [Installation](#installation)